openenergymonitor/emontx4/configuration.md

 - Radio nodeid: 15
 - Radio group: 210
 - Radio frequency: 433 MHz
+- Datalogging period: 9.8s
+- Minimum pulse period: 100ms

-To use the emonTx4 with different CT arrangements the default calibration can be adjusted as follows.
+To use the emonTx4 with different CT arrangements, or radio node and group the default calibration can be adjusted over serial, using either an online web tool or directly via a serial console.

 ## 1) Using the web tool